• Skip to primary navigation

 Osso bucco is a staple Italian dish of braised meat, with the word ossobuco meaning “pierced bone” or “bone with a hole”, specifically a veal shank.
 This dish can also be made with pork, lamb, or beef, hence this delicious recipe for pork osso bucco.

 Some people shy away from cooking dishes like osso bucco because they seem labor-intensive.
 Well, I’m here to debunk that myth!
+I used to think the same thing until I made it.
 With only 30 minutes of preparation time, you are just a few hours away from a restaurant-quality meal at a fraction of the cost and with little effort.

 Slow-braising your meat after the initial browning and sautéing of the vegetables eliminates any extra hassle.
 In fact, the longer the pork cooks, the more tender it becomes!
 So, set your timer for 2 hours for an initial tenderness check then, check again every 15 to 30 minutes until it reaches your desired tenderness and enjoy.